Jeanselme/MultitaskTransportability/README.md

 ## Reproduce paper's results
 To reproduce the paper's results:

-0. Clone the repository with dependencies: `git clone git@github.com:XX/ClinicalPresence.git --recursive`.
+0. Clone the repository with dependencies: `git clone git@github.com:Jeanselme/ClinicalPresence.git --recursive`.
 1. Create a conda environment with all necessary libraries `pytorch`, `pandas`, `numpy`.
 2. Download the MIMIC III dataset and extracts data following `1.
 Temporal Lab Extraction.ipynb`.
 3. Then sub select the laboratory of interest using `2.
 Analysis.ipynb`.
 4. And finally run the experiments `3.
 Death - Survival.ipynb`, run the notebook with the different split of interest (weekend, weekday or random) -- `Script.py` allows to run this same set of experiments in command line.
 5. Analyse the results using `4.
 Analysis Results.ipynb`.

-## Compare to a new method
-Adding a new method consists in adding a child to `Experiment` in `experiment.py` with functions to compute the nll and fit the model.
-Then, add the method in `examples/experiments_paper.py` and follow the previous point.
-`TODOs` have been added to make the addition of a new method easier.

 ## Future directions
 - Competing risks.
+- MIMIC IV.

 # Setup
 ## Structure